-Search Engine Optimization stands for improving the visibility of a website in search engine rankings by increasing its relevance, authority, and prominence.
+SEO or Search Engine Optimization is a group of technics and methods aiming to improve the visibility of a website in search engine rankings by increasing its relevance, authority, and prominence.

 If you’re looking to improve your SEO strategy‘s return on investment (ROI), there are specific steps you must take before beginning any project.
 These steps will help ensure that your SEO efforts contribute positively to your brand as well as provide financial benefits.